Darkerhack/jython.org/README.md

-## I'm a Hacker, Bug Bounty Hunter and CTF Player!!
+## I'm a Security Researcher, Bug Bounty Hunter and CTF Player!!

 - 🔥 I’m currently learning and hacking on HackerOne
 - 🤗 I’m looking to collaborate with other Hackers around the world